 The liabilities show the underlying commitments that the Council has in the long run to pay post-employment (retirement) benefits.
-The total liability of £57.990m has a substantial impact on the net worth of the Council as recorded in the Balance Sheet.
+The total net liability of £49.5m has a substantial impact on the net worth of the Council as recorded in the Balance Sheet.
 However, statutory arrangements for funding the deficit mean that the financial position of the Council remains healthy: